theodi/solid-mcp/README.md

 # Solid Pod MCP Service

+> ⚠️ **Warning:** This project is currently for demonstrative purposes only.
+It is not intended for production use.

 ## Overview
 This service acts as a secure bridge between a large language model (LLM), such as Claude, and a personal Solid Pod.
 It exposes a set of callable tools over the Model Context Protocol (MCP), allowing an AI agent to perform complex operations on a Solid Pod—such as authentication, reading data, writing files, managing permissions, and updating structured data—through simple, natural language commands.